llMr-Sweetll/gait/README.md

 ### Step 4: Configure & Flash

-1. Connect your M5StickC Plus 2 to your computer via USB-C.
+1. Connect your device to your computer via USB-C.
 2. **Select Board**: Go to **Tools** $\rightarrow$ **Board** $\rightarrow$ **ESP32 Arduino** $\rightarrow$ **M5Stick-C-Plus2**.
 3. **Upload Speed**: Select **1500000** (Fast) or **115200** (Reliable).
 4. **Open Code**: Open the `gait.ino` file from this repository.